-When you intend to leave the Netherlands for longer than 8 months, you need to de-register from the municipality.
+When you intend to leave the Netherlands for at least 8 months, you need to de-register from your municipality.
 You can report your move online (using your DigiD login) on the municipality website.
-You can also inform the municipality by email.
+You can also inform your municipality by email.